Start of the fight : 15/12/2008

-There was significant mobilisation against this project.
+There was significant mobilization against this project.
 Surfrider Foundation Europe stalls were run during cultural events such as the music festival ‘La 7e Vague’ (The 7th Wave).
 The Keeper and the Indre-et-Loire Chapter took advantage of this and other events to make people aware of environmental issues, and in particular the marina construction project.
-In cooperation with the association La Vigie, the Keeper participated in numerous demonstrations, one of which took the shape of a human chain on Normandelière Beach to symbolically visualise the planned port access channel, and how it would impact on the area.
+In cooperation with the association La Vigie, the Keeper participated in numerous demonstrations, one of which took the shape of a human chain on Normandelière Beach to symbolically visualize the planned port access channel, and how it would impact on the area.
 During the public consultations, Surfrider and the Keeper gave a detailed account of their arguments against this marina.
 We produced a complete dossier on the impacts of the project on water quality and health, and on the areas used for activities and leisure.

 February 2009: A petition is launched online.

 July 2009: The prefecture declares the case file to be inadmissible after its first examination on the grounds that it is incomplete.

 August 2009: Informative meeting and demonstration against the project.